mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-epub.md

 ### publisher

-The publisher, default is `mark-magic`.
+The publisher.
+Default is `mark-magic`.

 ### language

-The language, default is `en-US`.
+The language.
+Default is `en-US`.

 ### cover

 The cover image, can be a local path.
-Default not provided.
+Default is not provided.